theophile-lt/gpt2-vision-language/README.md

 — Fine-tuned the model on **COCO 2017** for image captioning; after only **3 hours of training (1 epoch)**, captions were already coherent with meaningful semantic content.
 More details are provided below.

-Enjoyed a lot and we learned a lot…

 ---

 ## High-Level Overview